somyakantdash/Mouse-Auto-Clicker/README.md

 ## Download Process

+1. Just go to Website and Download - https://mouse-auto-clickerr.webflow.io/

-Just go to dist Folder and Click "mouse-auto-clicker" download it and used it.
+2. Just go to dist Folder and Click "mouse-auto-clicker" file and download it.

 After Downloading If you have face any issue, Then off ur Antivirus then installed it.